ehu7559/cryptoPalsWriteups/set3guide.md

 attack style.
 As the plaintexts are of relatively uniform length, the rest of the text should be easily guessable based on the words.

+An alternate approach would be to randomly pad the ciphertexts, run the test multiple times, and use the mode as the key.
+This, of course, isn't really practical compared to the approach used in Challenge 19, and would be a waste of time to implement.
+This would simply reduce the problem to a normal frequency analysis, but also increase sensitivity to biased randomness.

 ## Challenge 21: Implement the MT19937 Mersenne Twister RNG

 This challenge is relatively straightforward, hence the short description on the